Privacy Policy

 framework of our business relationships.

-The personal data we process include, inter alia, the following
+The personal data we process include, inter alia, the following details:

 Basic data (first and last name, academic degree,